Barr spars with Nadler, threatens to skip testimony after dispute over hearing format

 It is unusual for committee counsels to question a witness.
 But committees can generally make their own rules, and other panels have made similar exceptions.
 In a confirmation hearing for Supreme Court Associate Justice Brett Kavanaugh last year, for example, Republicans on the Senate Judiciary Committee hired an outside prosecutor to question a witness who had accused Kavanaugh of sexual assault.

-The dispute comes as tensions have escalated sharply between House Democrats and the Trump administration over full access to Mueller's report and government witnesses who have defied congressional subpoenas to testify.
+The new dispute comes as tensions have escalated sharply between House Democrats and the Trump administration over full access to Mueller's report and government witnesses who have defied congressional subpoenas to testify.
 Democrats have been eagerly anticipating the hearing with Barr as they try to build on Mueller's findings with their own investigations into the president.

 TRUMP THROWS GAUNTLET: 'NO REASON' TO HONOR DEMS' 'VERY PARTISAN' SUBPOENAS